mwyvr/vfio-void-linux/README.md

 # libvirt-win
-My libvirt / qemu config for a Linux host, Windows 11 guest, with some possibly helpful libvirt hook scripts.
+My kvm / vfio / libvirt / qemu config for a Void Linux host, Windows 11 guest (and other Linux guests), with some possibly helpful libvirt hook scripts.

 ## tl;dr